ParthSatodiya/Getting-started-with-django/Python Basics.md

 ```

 Chess pieces and their movements:
-The game of chess has 6 unique types of pieces, with their own unique types
+The game of chess has 6 unique types of pieces, with their own unique types of movements.
-of movements.
 These are:
-1.)
-King – Can move only 1 step at a time in all 8 directions (horizontal, vertical
+* King – Can move only 1 step at a time in all 8 directions (horizontal, vertical
 and diagonal)
-2.)
-Queen – Can move across the board in all 8 directions
+* Queen – Can move across the board in all 8 directions
-3.)
-Bishop – Can move across the board only diagonally
+* Bishop – Can move across the board only diagonally
-4.)
-Horse – Can move across the board only in 2.5 steps (2 vertical steps and 1
+* Horse – Can move across the board only in 2.5 steps (2 vertical steps and 1
 horizontal step)
-5.)
-Rook – Can move across the board only vertically and horizontally
+* Rook – Can move across the board only vertically and horizontally
-6.)
-Pawn – Can move only 1 step at a time, in the forward direction, vertically.
+* Pawn – Can move only 1 step at a time, in the forward direction, vertically.
 Can also move 1 step forward diagonally, in order to eliminate an opposing
 piece.

-Assumption:
+*Assumption*:
 Assume that the board is empty.
 This means that the pawn cannot move
 diagonally and no considerations are needed for another piece already occupying next cell.

-Sample run:
+*Sample run*:

 ```
 ./chess.py King E3